 The plan does not offer appeal rights to noncontracted providers.

-For claims denied due to timely filing and coding reasons, a noncontracted provider may resubmit the claim through the claim rebill process (by resubmitting the claim with corrections or supporting documentation).
+For claims that have denied due to timely filing and/or coding reasons, a noncontracted provider may resubmit through the rebill process with supporting documentation, such as a clearinghouse report or corrected claim.